Vehicle Detail Page:

 A trust loop between buyers and sellers

-Surfacing seller history, arbitration rate, and purchase history creates a feedback loop that rewards good sellers and gives buyers a reason to return.
-The data already existed — we just finally surfaced it where the decision was being made.
+Showing seller history and arbitration rates rewards good sellers and gives buyers a reason to come back.
+The data was already there — we just put it where the decision was being made.

 What we gave up